jparkerweb/ai-assistant-prompts/README.md

-# 👨‍🏫 cursor-rules
+# 👨‍🏫 cursor-prompts
-collection of rules to use with cursor ai
+collection of prompts and `.cursorrules` to use with cursor ai

+## Prompts

+Prompts are fundamental instructions that you use often to start projects, update functionality, write documentation, etc.

 ## Global Rules